 A dedicated business phone system can help your company appear more professional and give clients, customers, and partners an easy way to get in touch.

 However, there are VoIP and mobile options now.
 With VoIP, you can still get a dedicated number that you can run through existing phones.
 And the people that call you won’t know the difference.
+So this change shouldn’t negatively affect customer perceptions or operational efficiency.

 Change Your Thermostat